IlanPrice/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Deep Learning
-- Machine Leaning for Social Good
+- Machine Learning for Social Good

 # Education to show in About widget
 education: